phrmendes/dotfiles/README.md

 2. Insert a USB with the NixOS ISO
 3. Boot from the USB

-When using a minimal NixOS ISO, run this to connect to wifi:
+When using a minimal NixOS ISO, run this to connect to Wi-Fi:

 ```sh
 wpa_passphrase "{ssid}" > wifi.conf